-Each civilization has its own customs, legends and cosmological views.
-The older the civilization is, the richer cultural heritage it has.
-Immemorial legends and ancient customs have always attracted the attention of an intelligent person.
+Each civilization has its own customs, legends, and cosmological views.
+The older the civilization is, the richer the cultural heritage it has.
+Immemorial legends and ancient customs have always attracted the attention of intelligent people.

-We would like to tell you about Chinese New Year which is the most respected holiday in East Asia.
+We would like to tell you about Chinese New Year, the most respected holiday in East Asia.
 It is called Chun Jie, like a Spring Festival.
-Since ancient times, Chinese New Year is the main and longest holiday in China and some other East Asian countries.
-Date of commencement of the celebrations is based on the moon phase cycles and matches the first new moon in the new calendar year.
-Therefore, the Spring Festival is also called “lunar new year”.
-According to the Chinese calendar the first day of the Spring Festival is the beginning of the next year.
+Since ancient times, Chinese New Year has been the main and longest holiday in China and some other East Asian countries.
+The date of commencement of the celebrations is based on the moon phase cycles and matches the first new moon in the new calendar year.
+Therefore, the Spring Festival is also called the Lunar New Year.
+According to the Chinese calendar, the first day of the Spring Festival is the beginning of the next year.

-According to the ancient tradition, the Chinese celebrate the holiday 15 days and during this time a lot of interesting events occur.
-The emergence of this holiday is lost in prehistoric times and now we can only guess the preconditions of it.
-But we know a few legends that describes the Spring Festival.
-We are happy to share them with you shortly.
+According to ancient tradition, the Chinese celebrate the holiday for 15 days, and many interesting events occur during this time.
+The emergence of this holiday is lost in prehistoric times, and now we can only guess the preconditions of it.
+But we know a few legends that describe the Spring Festival.
+We will be happy to share them with you shortly.

-The first legend says that a huge and powerful monster Nian comes out of the sea at New Year’s night.
+The first legend says that a huge and powerful monster Nian comes out of the sea on New Year’s night.
 The monster devours every living thing in its path.
-The ancient Chinese were very afraid of him, so on the New Year’s eve the families locked themselves in their homes.
-They prayed and waited there till the morning comes.
+The ancient Chinese were very afraid of him, so on New Year’s eve, the families locked themselves in their homes.
+They prayed and waited there till morning came.
 It was the only way to save their lives.
-In the morning, the Chinese go outside, to see the damage caused by Nian, and to check on their neighbors.
-This disaster went on until the Chinese realized that Nian was afraid of red color, loud noises and bright lights.
-Once upon a time Nian came and destroyed the whole village.
-Only one family survived because of their clothes were red.
-This discovery has contributed to the emergence of the custom to celebrate the New Year wearing red attires, exploding fireworks and firecrackers on the first day of the holiday.
-This custom has been not only retained to the present day, but also spread to many other countries.
+In the morning, the Chinese go outside to see the damage caused by Nian and to check on their neighbors.
+This disaster went on until the Chinese realized that Nian was afraid of red color, loud noises, and bright lights.
+Once upon a time, Nian came and destroyed the whole village.
+Only one family survived because their clothes were red.
+This discovery has contributed to the emergence of the custom of celebrating the New Year wearing red attires and exploding fireworks and firecrackers on the first day of the holiday.
+This custom has been retained to the present day and spread to many other countries.
 By the way, we also have an article about Chinese New Year customs and traditions, and you can read it here.

-The second legend says that evil spirits banished from around the world, are scouring the earth looking for a new home on the New Year’s eve.
+The second legend says that evil spirits banished from around the world are scouring the earth looking for a new home on New Year’s eve.
 Yet bright flashes and loud explosions make the spirits afraid and protect homes from unexpected guests.
-By the way, in ancient times instead of modern firecrackers bamboo sticks were used.
+By the way, in ancient times, instead of modern firecrackers, bamboo sticks were used.
 They were thrown into the fire.
-It made odd crackling sound vaguely reminiscent of fireworks.
+It made an odd crackling sound vaguely reminiscent of fireworks.

 Perhaps both of these legends are two different versions of the same events and the same characters.
-Perhaps Nian symbolizes evil spirits, or vice versa.
-But as you can see, anyway the ancient Chinese had good reason to celebrate the Spring Festival just the way they do it up to now.
-A 15 day long procession is a pretty fair solution to celebrate such a significant victory over the dark forces!
+Perhaps Nian symbolizes evil spirits or vice versa.
+But as you can see, the ancient Chinese had good reason to celebrate the Spring Festival, just as they do it up to now.
+A 15-day-long procession is a pretty fair solution to celebrate such a significant victory over the dark forces!

 The sages say that the source of national strength lies in its traditions and customs.
-Perhaps еvery modern nation must learn this positive feature.
+Perhaps every modern nation must learn this positive feature.

 And we wish you a prosperous life in the new year and let every day be like a holiday for you.